nyukat/perception_comparison/README.md

 ### Setup

-Add this directory to `PYTHONPATH`, and install the following:
+Add the directory path of this repository to `PYTHONPATH`, and install the following:
 * Python 3.*
 * Gin-config
 * Imageio